-The Roche limit (or Roche radius) is the nearest to an astronomical body that a body orbiting it can approach before breaking up.
-A moon within its planet's Roche limit is being pulled apart by the planet's gravity more than its own gravity is holding it together.
+The Roche limit (or Roche radius) is the nearest to an astronomical body that a particular body orbiting it can approach before breaking up due to tidal forces.
+A moon orbiting a planet within their Roche limit is being pulled apart by the planet's gravity more than its own gravity is holding it together.
 Thus at this limit, moons (or in the case of stars, its planets) tend to break up into rings (like Saturn's) or circumstellar disks.
-The exact formula depends upon a few factors, but a basic formula is:
+The exact formula depends upon a few factors (including the masses of both objects), but a basic formula is:

 d = Rm(2 MM/Mm)1/3